 As the weather gets nicer, people are going outside and logging more and more miles.
 Whether you’re preparing for a race or running to stay in shape, it’s important to train properly.
-Below the experts at the UPMC Lemieux Sports Complex offer their best running tips.
+The experts at the UPMC Lemieux Sports Complex offer their best running tips.

 Runners should start their workouts with a dynamic warm-up to help make the most of each mile.
 A dynamic warm-up uses active stretches and movements to activate the body, as opposed to more traditional, static stretches. – Experts at the UPMC Lemieux Sports Complex

 Vary Carbohydrate Choices

 Be sensible about your carbohydrate selections.
 Don’t just get all your carbs from fruit or white bread.
 Loading up on fruit may cause diarrhea.
 Loading up on white bread may cause constipation.
 Adding variety from various carbohydrate sources provides your body with the right balance of fiber, B vitamins, iron, and other vitamins and minerals. – UPMC Sports Nutrition

 Never Miss a Beat!